unglock/spa-js-ROUTER/README.md

 The other connector acts as a trigger to do the retraining once the error exceeds a threshold.

 ### RStudio
-In R the model itself, the prediction function, and the retraining function are stored and acces
+In R the model itself, the prediction function, and the retraining function are stored and accessible via REST API.
+You can